ReZeroS/ReZeroS/README.md

 ### Hi there 👋

-  I am a developer based in China/ShangHai, specializing in building websites and applications.
+  I am a developer based in China/ShangHai, specializing in building webapp and funny tools.

   - 🌱 I’m currently learning K8s network and JUC.
   - 🤔 I’m looking for help with distributed development experiences.